Walk to the Top of Golden Cap without breaking a sweat (well maybe a little one!)

 The South West Coast Path is a huge draw to this area but usually you have to walk along the cliff tops from point A to B, then back again to get to the car.
 So if you are at all like me and you want the great sea views without having to walk too far with children (whose feet start to hurt, legs ache and need a break when you know you’re not even half way!) then this short route to Golden Cap is a great compromise.
 Ok it’s not completely easy, you do have to go uphill still, but the views are a stunning and quite manageable even with little ones in tow, (walking, no pushchairs for this one).
 Just remember snacks and water (for you!) as they will probably race to the top ahead of you!

-The route we took starts at a small National Trust car park near Morcombelake (free for NT members, directions below).
+The route we took starts at a small National Trust car park near Morcombelake (free for NT members with your card, directions below).

-The walk sets off through Langdon Woods which is actually a 1 1/2 mile circular path – this is a great alternative if you have a pushchair.
-For the shortest route to Golden Cap bear left on the track (clockwise).
+The walk sets off through Langdon Woods which is actually a 1 1/2 mile circular path – this is a great route for anyone wanting an easy walk with a pushchair or mobility scooter.
+For the shortest route to Golden Cap bear left onto the track (clockwise) out of the carpark.
 Nice and flat, the kids can run off ahead without getting lost.